Here is some general information about the development of Laidout. As with any project, testers and coders are certainly encouraged to test and code!

 - American (that is to say U.S.) English

-- Spanish.
-With my slight knowledge of Spanish, and google translations, I've made a Spanish translation.
+- Spanish. from my slight knowledge of Spanish, and google translations

 - French. by Nabyl Bennouri